 Harvard Business School consistently ranks in the top ten, if not the top five, of most popular business school rankings, and is arguably the most prestigious business school in the world.
 It often vies with the Stanford Graduate School of Business (GSB) and the Wharton School of the University of Pennsylvania for the top spot in terms of stature.

-In U.S. News & World Report’s 2022 assessment of American business schools, HBS was in fifth place, one spot higher than the previous year.
-And in the following U.S. News specialty rankings, the school placed among the top 5: management (1); international (2); nonprofit (2); entrepreneurship (5).
+In U.S. News & World Report’s 2023–2024 assessment of American business schools, HBS was in fifth place.
+And in the following U.S. News specialty rankings, the school placed among the top five: management (1); international (2); nonprofit (2); entrepreneurship (4).